Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool filters Talonic documents by extracted field values using composable conditions.
-It differentiates from siblings by explicitly mentioning when to use and not to use, such as for conceptual search (talonic_search) or single document retrieval (talonic_get_document).
+The description clearly states the tool filters Talonic documents by extracted field values using composable conditions, specifying that field names can be canonical or UUIDs.
+It distinguishes itself from siblings by explicitly stating when not to use it (free-text search, single doc retrieval, extraction).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.